ehwest/mdn_qms/PD_Product_Definition/PD_0002_Intended_Use.md

 ### REQ_1010 -- Remote Access
 It is an intended use for patients to share to followers (described in REQ_1000 above) all data and/or notifications of certain device faults, errors, power outages, or other events consistent with missing or bad data delivered by medical devices for the purposes of secondary display of data.
+Remote access to the data is exclusively intended to monitor the performance and current operation of the originating device.

 ### REQ_1020 -- Documentation Support
 It is an intended use of T1Pal to provide documentation/evidence supporting medical device warranty claims, and automated ordering of consumable supplies consistent with the secondary data made available by T1Pal displays.